rilldata/rill/docs/docs/reference/connectors/mysql.md

 ---
-title: PostgreSQL
+title: MySQL
-description: Connect to data in a PostgreSQL database
+description: Connect to data in a MySQL database
-sidebar_label: PostgreSQL
+sidebar_label: MySQL
-sidebar_position: 7
+sidebar_position: 8
 ---

 <!-- WARNING: There are links to this page in source code.
 If you move it, find and replace the links and consider adding a redirect in docusaurus.config.js. -->